MauricioRobayo/nextjs-google-analytics/README.md

 ## Usage

-Add the `GoogleAnalytics` components inside the `Head` to a [custom document](https://nextjs.org/docs/advanced-features/custom-document), this will take care of including the necessary scripts:
+Add the `GoogleAnalytics` components to the `Head` component in a [custom document](https://nextjs.org/docs/advanced-features/custom-document), this will take care of including the necessary scripts:

 ```js
 // pages/_document.js